GoChallenge/cli/README.md

  - `configure` - Stores apikey locally.
 This is used during submission
  - `fetch` - Can retrieve a repo once it has the repo name.
 Uses the `go get` command to do this.
- - `submit` - Checks if apikey is present.
-If it is, runs the tests in the directory specified.
+ - `submit` - Checks if apikey and challenge is present.
+If they are, runs the tests in the directory specified.
 If tests pass, makes a zip archive of the files/folder the user provides and uploads the file.

 TODO

  - fetch should retrieve past challenges
- - submit needs the challenge ID and submission type

 Testing:
  This repo contains a fake_api.json file that can be used to test a few aspects of the CLI tool.
 To run it, follow these steps.
 You'll need nodejs and NPM installed: